What is AS/A Level German?

 Jonty gained top grade A Levels in German, History and Mathematics.
 He has just embarked on a course at Durham University combining German and History, including a year studying History at a German university.
 Jade gained good A Levels in Psychology, History and German: she is now undertaking training for Primary Teaching at the University of Winchester and will be able to offer German to her future primary school pupils.

 Students studying a 3 or 4 AS level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in Maths and/or English (unless specified otherwise).
 Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and AS levels.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 You should have at least a grade B in German GCSE.

-All students will be expected to provide their own textbook and stationery, computer disks and calculators (where appropriate).
+All students will be expected to buy their own learning materials and stationery.
 Estimated costs are outlined below:

-Essential: over two years, up to £45 for textbooks, £20 for other materials, e.g. on-line login
+Essential for A level over two years: approximately £50 for textbooks, £20 for other materials, eg. on-line login

 Optional: trips, e.g. plays, conference days (£15 – £20 per trip); possible overseas visits £400-500